 Even though I am on bedrest, I couldn't hold the urge to celebrate this most important Chinese holiday the traditional way.
 Well, I cannot really clean the house inside out, but I could do the laundry (even though I am not supposed to, according to my OB).
 Man, why did I let them sit for a week?
 I had to wash 3 big bags while cooking.
 Too much!
 But I really cannot let the dirty laundry gets to a brand new year.
 Traditionally, new year's eve dinner is the biggest.
 Family gathers together, eat delicious food and watch the parties on TV, and enjoy the fireworks around midnight.
 We normally have at least 4 cold dishes, 4 warm dishes, and dumplings.
 And we have to have fish, which represents abundant wealth in the coming year.
 My mom and my aunt normally cook some shrimps, slow cooked pork, fish and lots of different vegetable dishes.
 Sooooo good!

 Well, I don't have enough energy to cook that much, and we didn't invite any friends over.
 So this is what I came up with after 4 hours hard work in the kitchen.
 Oh, don't worry, those are not wine, just some cranberry juice.
-Here are the cold dishes.
-These are just store bought smoked saugages, sliced and arranged nicely.
-Pan roasted peanutsThousand year eggs and hardboiled eggs (slow cooked with soy sauce, tea leaves and other seasonings).
-I appologize for this mess.
-This is what happens when you have a toddler helping you set up the table!
-At least she loved the tealeaf eggs.

 And here is a pic of my little girl with mommy!
 Such a rare oppotunity, Stubborn offered to take a picture of us.
 Sorry I cannot show you the faces.